1xn/wp-avatar-filter/README.md

 ## Notes

 It took me a little while to figure out how to use the get_avatar_data filter hook, as the WordPress API documentation can be vague at times.
 However, once you get it working, it's a powerful tool to automate bulk user creation in Wordpress.
+Tested on a Wordpress installation with over 200 users.
+It works dynamically, so you can replace images just by deleting the old one, and uploading a new one with the title of your username like username.jpg

 ## License